Bolldiaz/uthreads/README.md

 # uthreads
-A user-level-threads system, linux like written in cpp
+A linux user-level-threads system like, written in cpp